mcognetta/aheui.github.io/docs/specs.en.rst

 * The ㅃ and ㅍ commands ignore the final consonant.
 * As before, in the case that there is an insufficient number of elements in the current storage, no action is performed on the storage and the momentum is reversed before consulting the vowel and updating the position.

-The integer value of each final consonant (excluding ㅇ,ㅎ, and no final consonant) is given by the following table:
+The integer value of each final consonant (excluding ㅇ,ㅎ, and no final consonant) is given by the following table, and is based on the number of strokes required to write it:

 +----+----+----+----+----+----+----+----+----+----+----+----+
 | ㄱ | ㄴ | ㄷ | ㄹ | ㅁ | ㅂ | ㅅ | ㅈ | ㅊ | ㅋ | ㅌ | ㅍ |